-- short-term variable component paid through: - o the annual Incentive Systems (see paragraph 4.5); - the Broad-based Short-Term Plan PVR (see paragraph 4.7); - long-term variable component paid through: - the Performance Share Plan addressed to the Management of the Intesa Sanpaolo Group, including the Top and other Risk Takers of the Group Italy and foreign perimeter (see paragraph 4.8.1): - the LECOIP 3.0 Plan addressed to Professionals of the Intesa Sanpaolo Group Italy perimeter (see paragraph 4.8.2); - any other long-term incentive plans (e.g. Multi-year loyalty plan for some employees from the UBI Top Private Network - see focus in paragraph 4.8.4); - the Carried Interests, i.e. the share in the profits of the Undertakings for Collective Investment in Transferable Securities (UCITS) or Alternative Investments Funds (AIF) received by personnel as compensation for the management of the UCITS or AIF15; - any variable short- and long-term components, tied to the period of employment in the company (stability, non-competition, one-off retention agreements) or extraordinary agreements (entry bonus, buy-out); - any discretionary benefits.
+- short-term variable component paid through: - the annual Incentive Systems (see paragraph 4.5); - o the Broad-based Short-Term Plan PVR (see paragraph 4.7); - long-term variable component paid through: - the Performance Share Plan addressed to the Management of the Intesa Sanpaolo Group, including the Top and other Risk Takers of the Group - Italy and foreign perimeter (see paragraph 4.8.1); - the LECOIP 3.0 Plan addressed to Professionals of the Intesa Sanpaolo Group Italy perimeter (see paragraph 4.8.2); - any other long-term incentive plans (e.g. Long-term incentive plans for the personnel of the "Investments" area operating in asset management companies that manage AIFs - see focus in paragraph 4.8.4); - the Carried Interests, i.e. the share in the profits of the Undertakings for Collective Investment in Transferable Securities (UCITS) or Alternative Investments Funds (AIF) received by personnel as compensation for the management of the UCITS or AIF; - any variable short- and long-term components, tied to the period of employment in the company (stability, non-competition, one-off retention agreements) or extraordinary agreements (entry bonus, buy-out); - any discretionary benefits.